-To end your partnership with an Open Bidding ad source, you’ll need to work directly with the ad source.
+To end your partnership with a bidding ad source, you’ll need to work directly with the ad source.

-How will I receive revenue from Open Bidding ad sources?
+How will I receive revenue from bidding ad sources?

-Revenue from most Open Bidding ad sources will be paid through AdMob.
-Some ad sources will pay the Open Bidding revenue to you directly.
+Revenue from most bidding ad sources will be paid through AdMob.
+Some ad sources will pay the bidding revenue to you directly.
 These ad sources are called direct pay.

 When you add a direct pay ad source in AdMob, you’ll be asked to acknowledge that the ad source will pay you directly.
 Check your agreement with the direct pay ad source for more details.

-How can I gauge the performance of Open Bidding?
+How can I gauge the performance of bidding?

-The network with whom you have a deal can participate in Open Bidding auctions alongside other ad sources.
+The network with whom you have a deal can participate in bidding auctions alongside other ad sources.
 The highest bid will be placed in the mediation waterfall based on its eCPM value, whether or not it’s the network with whom you have a deal.

-If the network doesn’t place a bid in the Open Bidding auction, it can still be called in the mediation waterfall.
+If the network doesn’t place a bid in the bidding auction, it can still be called in the mediation waterfall.
 If the network places a bid and doesn’t win, it will not be called again in the mediation waterfall.

-The winning bid from an Open Bidding auction is placed in the waterfall according to its eCPM value.
+The winning bid from a bidding auction is placed in the waterfall according to its eCPM value.
 If your network deal has a higher eCPM than the winning bid, it will be called first.
 If the network doesn't have an ad to serve, the ad source with the winning bid will serve the ad.